cthit/2d-platform-game-it/README.md

 ### Behaviours

-Behaviours are used to define the well... behaviours of an entity for example some built in behaviours are:
+Behaviours are used to define the different behaviours of an entity for example some built in behaviours are:

 - **Collide** which allows the entity to collide with other entities or tiles.
 - **Fall** which makes the entity be affected by gravity.